 These are incredible goals to be sure and there are many ways in which these goals can be achieved within the criminal justice system.
-All too often, people watch a good episode of Law and Order and conclude that the criminal justice system primarily revolves around police, lawyers and judges, but the criminal justice system offers many other exciting career opportunities!
-While altruism and caring for the community can be primary goals for entering into this line of work, money still needs to be made to make any job a realistic career choice.
+All too often, people watch a good episode of Law and Order and conclude that the criminal justice system primarily revolves around police, lawyers, and judges, but the criminal justice system offers many other exciting career opportunities!
+While altruism and caring for the community can be primary goals for entering this line of work, money still needs to be made to make any job a realistic career choice.
 Also of importance is how essential the job itself is in regards to criminal justice, as some jobs in the criminal justice system are too isolated from the justice aspect that so many find desirable.

 Sponsored Criminal Justice Programs

 For a job in the criminal justice system to be a great one for a career, it needs to satisfy essential criteria.
 First, the job must promote a significant amount of social good and help others.
 Second, the job must pay a decent salary and be a good option for choosing a career.
 Finally, the job must be closely related to criminal justice and not merely tangentially related.
 It should go without saying, then, that all of the jobs in the following list of top 10 entry-level jobs in criminal justice fit this criterion.